telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 ## Option 1: Install Kendo UI Core Bower Package

-The Kendo UI Core Bower package is available as a [public GitHub repository](https://github.com/kendo-labs/bower-kendo-ui) and is also registered as `kendo-ui-core` in the bower registry:
+The Kendo UI Core Bower package is available as a [public Git repository](https://github.com/kendo-labs/bower-kendo-ui) and is also registered as `kendo-ui-core` in the bower registry:

 ```sh
 bower install kendo-ui-core